cdflint/patch_notification/readme.md

 Download the repo and extract the contents to a local directory.

-Navigate to Power Automate go to My Flows.
+Open Power Automate and navigate to My Flows.

 Import package (Legacy)

-- Select the patch_notification_flow.zip file and import to Power Automate.
+- Select the patch_notification_flow.zip file from the local directory and import to Power Automate.

 Begin import setup

 - Import Setup

-Import
+Import and configure with ArcGIS Connector and your desired Trigger format if not using a manual trigger as the example below.

 Example diagram of Power Automate Flow for sending adaptive cards to Microsoft Teams.